-Otedola said the $500,000 offered to the accused was from Department of State Service (DSS).
-He made statement as a prosecution witness in the ongoing trial of Lawan.
+Otedola said the $500,000 offered to the accused was from the Department of State Service (DSS).
+He made a statement as a prosecution witness in the ongoing trial of Lawan.

-Faoruk was one of the most outspoken lawmakers who opposed corruption and he’s feared by his fellow men in the floor of the The House.
-He’s called Mr. Integrity, for leading a protest that led to the resignation of Olubunmi Etteh, former female speaker of the House.
+Farouk was one of the most outspoken lawmakers who opposed corruption and he’s feared by his fellow men in the floor of the House.
+He’s called Mr Integrity, for leading a protest that led to the resignation of Olubunmi Etteh, former female speaker of the House.

 He said the money was given to him by the DSS to set a trap for Lawan after he wrote a petition against him.

-Otedola accused Lawan of demanding $3, 000, 000 as bribe from him to exonerate his oil company, Zenon Petroleum and Gas Ltd, from the alleged subsidy scam in 2012.
+Femi Otedola accused Lawan of demanding $3, 000, 000 as a bribe from him to exonerate his oil company, Zenon Petroleum and Gas Ltd, from the alleged subsidy scam in 2012.

 Otedola said he petitioned the DSS immediately Lawan demanded for the bribe.

 “Lawan said he was going to exonerate my company after giving him the money, security cameras were mounted in my living room to capture the exchange of money between me and the defendant.